bhisaac/5eFP/5eFP-SRD.md

 If multiple situations affect a roll and each one grants advantage, you don’t roll more than one additional time.

-If a roll has advantage in unfavorable circumstances such as those imposed by disadvantage, you no longer have advantage, but you discard any negative modifiers before you roll.
+If a roll has advantage in unfavorable circumstances such as those imposed by disadvantage or if a roll has one or more negative modifiers, you no longer have advantage, but you still discard any negative modifiers before making the roll.

 ### Constitution (CON)

 CON in 5eFP generally represents health and vitality.
-CON modifies MAX Wounds and adds a modifier to Death Saves.
+CON modifies MAX Wounds and adds a modifier to death saves (see _Death Saves_ below).

 ### Strength (STR)